blaylockbk/Herbie/docs/user_guide/grib2.rst

    This method is similar to that used in Wesley Ebisuzaki's `Fast Downloading GRIB <https://www.cpc.ncep.noaa.gov/products/wesley/fast_downloading_grib.html>`_ script.

 .. note::
-   When an index file doesn't exist, wgrib2 is used to print the index inventory. **wgrib2** can be installed via conda for Linux, but the installation for Windows is a bit more i>nvolved.
-Instead, `eccodes <https://anaconda.org/conda-forge/eccodes`_ can be installed via conda for Linux, OS, and Windows.
+   When an index file doesn't exist, wgrib2 is used to print the index inventory. **wgrib2** can be installed via conda for Linux, but the installation for Windows is a bit more involved.
+Instead, `eccodes <https://anaconda.org/conda-forge/eccodes>`_ can be installed via conda for Linux, OS, and Windows.
 You can use eccodes' **grib_ls** command to print out a type of inventory that includes the beginning byte with ``grib_ls -p count,offset,date,hour,level,typeOfLevel,name,step file.grib2``, though Herbie does not interpret this type of inventory.
 (Pull request anyone?)

    .. code-block::